bernacle/my-reads/README.md

 ### `npm install`

-To start the project, type:
+To run the project, type:

 ### `npm start`